-My intrigue only heightened when I experience worship firsthand.
-How did this tradition come to pass and how has endured for so long?
+My intrigue only heightened when I experienced worship firsthand.
+How did this tradition come to pass and how has it endured for so long?
 Here are a few interesting snippets from my research about Morning Prayers:

 In the summer of 1780, (Harvard) President Samuel Langdon resigned from the position after students petitioned the Corporation for his dismissal.
 Among cited reasons for his dismissal were long prayers and tiresome sermons.
 The service kept firm time-keeping even then!